Flossing is an indispensable and important part of everyone's dental care and hygiene. It is recommended to do it at least once a day.

 Should You Floss Before or After Brushing?

 The dental specialists in Singapore recommend brushing and flossing every day.
 But what is the correct sequence?
 When should you do it - before or after brushing your teeth?
 Some dentists say that flossing should be done first, because it mixes up the remaining particles and plaque, which can then be removed with a toothbrush, and then the fluoride from the toothpaste can penetrate better.
 But other people recommend brushing your teeth first, because this will remove most of the food particles and then flossing will be able to clear some of the fluorides from the remaining toothpaste.

 Researchers have found that brushing followed by flossing is a better order of oral care procedures.

 What if the floss stuck between your teeth?
 It sometimes happened.
 The question is how to remove dental floss stuck in teeth?
 Try moving it down and then out of the teeth.
-Make sure you don't damage your gums because it can lead to unpleasant conditins such as bleeding and inflamation.
+Make sure you don't damage your gums because it can lead to unpleasant conditions such as bleeding and inflammation.

 When should children start flossing?

 For young children, flossing is recommended 1or 2 times a week, while for adults and older - 1 or 2 times a day.
 Children's dental floss must be done by parents 4 until the kids are old enough to handle it on their own ( up to 7 years of age).

 However, it is extremely important that the instrument is used properly.
 Otherwise, the opposite can lead to injuries and gum infections because children's gums are much more delicate and easily hurt.
 Therefore, the parents need to be very good informed with each step in flossing while teaching or helping their children.